GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E01_MythTrack.md

 ### Track 4: Helen's Fall

 Helen just wrecked the world with Finnegans Wake in a Public House.
+Carol has lost her partner, this *isn't waht Carol planned*, Carol throws herself into the day, into society.

+"Enter Shikari - the pressure’s on."
+Taken from Enter Shikari’s new album ‘Nothing Is True & Everything Is Possible’ - April 16, 2020.
 https://www.youtube.com/watch?v=eKrcd9o03SE